Jump To:

 Testing With Accommodations

 Student Testing Services works with Disability and Access (D&A) to provide accommodated testing for students with documented disabilities.
 Before registering to take an exam with us, you must have your accommodations on file with the D&A office.
 For more information on using accommodations for your credit by exam or placement test, click here.
+Incoming students can click here specifically for more information on how to register with Disability & Access.
 If you have any questions, please contact our office for assistance.

 Other Questions